 Cross-functionality is important, but the other thing, too, is that sometimes you can go beyond just an internal focus.
 You can get people from other departments, you can get suppliers to come in, you can get your agencies to come in.
 We've had creative consumers come in.
 We've had trend experts and so on.
 The whole idea is you want to get people who have different perspectives than you do, who have different life experiences, who have different subject areas of expertise.
 All of that is critical for getting breakthrough ideas.

-BM: My two favorite techniques -- one we invented is called "triggered brain-walking," where you set up ideation stations around the room, and it's a better way to do brainstorming because when you have all the people at ideation stations and they're rotating and building on each other's ideas, you have the advantage of brainstorming but everybody is working at the same time.
-And you don't have one person talking and 20 people listening.
+BM: My two favorite techniques -- one we invented is called "triggered brain-walking," where you set up ideation stations around the room, and it's a better way to do brainstorming.
+When you have all the people at ideation stations, and they're rotating and building on each other's ideas, you have the advantage of brainstorming while everybody is working at the same time.
+Also, you don't have one person talking and 20 people listening.
 It's a much more productive technique than just conventional brainstorming, and the trigger part of that is we trigger them with stimulus.

 We could trigger ideas with target market wishing, or pictures, or keywords, or interesting expressions, all related to the task we're working on.
 That's one of my favorite techniques because it's incredibly productive, and everybody gets involved.
 It gets over the challenge of introverts versus extroverts.